Roadshow Films Pty Ltd v iiNet Ltd: Industry copyright code for ISPs

 The AFACT has welcomed the Internet Industry Association's (IIA) development of an industry code of practice to guide courts on what actions internet intermediaries (such as ISPs or other content hosts) should undertake in response to copyright infringement claims.
 The IIA has also announced it will seek reform to Australian copyright law to extend certain existing ISP "safe harbour" protections to apply to other intermediaries such as search engine providers and networking websites.

-WikiLeaks cable
+Leaked diplomatic cable

-In August 2011, WikiLeaks published a document which appeared to be a leaked cable sent from the US Embassy in Canberra (under the name of then-US Ambassador Robert McCallum) to several US Government diplomatic branches on 30 November 2010, disclosing further details of the 'Roadshow Films Pty Limited v iiNet Limited' case.
+In August 2011, a leaked diplomatic cable sent from the US Embassy in Canberra (under the name of then-US Ambassador Robert McCallum) to several US Government diplomatic branches on 30 November 2010, disclosed further details of the 'Roadshow Films Pty Limited v iiNet Limited' case.
 The cable, examined by Delimiter, states that although the case against iiNet was registered by Australian and US content owners and distributors, the prime mover behind it was the Motion Picture Association of America (MPAA), an active participant in copyright enforcement in the US.